brlin-tw/manage-kwin-input-devices/README.md

-# kwin-input-devices
+# manage-kwin-input-devices

-Manage the disable/enable state of input devices under Kwin(works under KDE Wayland).
+A utility to manage the disable/enable state of input devices under Kwin(works under KDE Wayland).

 ## Credits